Aritra-Kundu/global21cm-code/README.md

 Temp_Ion_Frac_evolve_plot.py - Plots the redshift evolution of temperatures and hydrogen ionization fraction.

-global_21cm_with_DM_ann.py - Includes dark matter baryon interaction as well as dark matter annihilation.
+global_21cm_with_DM_ann.py - Simulates the redshift evolution of the quantities by including dark matter baryon interaction as well as dark matter annihilation

 Future plans:-